DailyMiMotto/Motto365/README.md

 - 🌱 I’m currently learning Product Management.
 - 💞️ I’m looking to collaborate on AI Tools.
 - 📫 Reach me on TEAMS.
-- 😄 Pronouns: Motto for "more" or "to a greater extent."
+- 😄 Motto for "more" or "to a greater extent."
 I really like Motto ganbatte! → "Try harder!" or "Do your best even more!"

 <!---